 As Curator George has mounted numerous exhibitions in the Museum, including It's Gold!
 (1979-1980), Tiffany: 150 Years of Gems and Jewelry (1988), Global Warming (1992), and The Nature of Diamonds (1997), an exhibition which traveled to San Diego, Tokyo, Quebec and Midland, Michigan, was seen by 1.4 million people, and was accompanied by a book of the same name which he edited and helped write.
 He is also co-author of Simon & Schuster's Guide to Rocks and Minerals (1978), Gems and Crystals from the American Museum of Natural History (1991), and Minerals and Gems from the American Museum of Natural History (1994).
 During his tenure, the Columbia University Systematic Mineral Collection and the Columbia University Economic Geology Collection have been added to the mineral collection.
 Collection growth has focused on California and Himalaya pegmatites, minerals from Mogok, and jades (both jadeite and nephrite) worldwide.
 Over his tenure at the museum the collection has grown from about 45,000 to about 120,000 specimens.

-In recognition of his many achievements, George Harlow received the Mineralogical Society of America's Distinguished Public Service Medal for 2003.
+In recognition of his many achievements, George Harlow received the Mineralogical Society of America's Distinguished Public Service Medal for 2003, and the Carnegie Mineralogical Award for 2015.
 When asked “have you thought of going to some other institution?” he responds with the question “Where else am I going to have the opportunities, challenges, and fun than as curator at the American Museum of Natural History?”

 POST, J. (2004) Presentation of the Distinguished Public Service Medal of 2003 to George Harlow.
 American Mineralogist, 89, 907.

 WILSON, Wendell E. (2019)